 Brazil records first coronavirus death, Bolsonaro awaits new test result

-Brazil on Tuesday reported its first confirmed death from the coronavirus outbreak, and tests were underway on four other possible COVID-19 fatalities, as Congress canceled a joint session due to mounting fears about the fast-moving disease.
-A 62-year-old man with a history of diabetes and hypertension died from the virus on Monday, after checking into a private hospital in the state on Saturday, Sao Paulo state health officials told a news conference.
+Brazil on Tuesday reported its first confirmed death from the coronavirus outbreak and tests were underway on four other possible COVID-19 fatalities, as Congress canceled a joint session due to mounting fears about the fast-moving disease.
+A 62-year-old man with a history of diabetes and hypertension died from the virus on Monday, after checking into a private hospital in Sao Paulo on Saturday, state health officials told a news conference.

+The man had no recent history of international travel.
+Four other deaths in the same unidentified hospital were under investigation to see if the deceased had succumbed to the virus, officials said.
+Brazil also announced it would partially close its border with Venezuela as of Wednesday to slow the spread of the new coronavirus, stopping the influx of Venezuelan refugees while allowing trucks with merchandise to continue crossing.

 Separately, Congress canceled a joint session of the upper and lower houses as lawmakers stayed away over concerns related to the virus, a Senate staffer said.
 The session had been scheduled to debate presidential vetoes and budget issues.
 If lawmakers continue to stay away, the government's agenda of privatizations, tax reforms, and public payroll cuts could quickly grind to a halt.